Bayesian conjugacy in probit, tobit, multinomial probit and extensions: A review and new results: Empirical studies

-As highlighted in Table~\ref{table_runtimes_MC}, the moderate dimensions of the simulated datasets would still allow posterior inference under the closed--form solutions and i.i.d.\ sampling schemes presented in Section~\ref{sec_3.2}.
-Nonetheless, as already discussed, when $n_0$ grows, these procedures become computationally impractical, thereby motivating also the assessment of the more scalable approximate methods presented in Section~\ref{sec_4.3}.
+As clarified in Table~\ref{table_runtimes_MC}, the moderate dimensions of the simulated datasets would still allow posterior inference under the closed-form solutions and i.i.d.\ sampling schemes presented in Sections~\ref{sec_4.1} and \ref{sec_4.2}.
+Nonetheless, as previously discussed, when $n_0$ grows, these procedures become computationally impractical, thus motivating also the assessment of the more scalable approximate methods presented in Section~\ref{sec_4.3}.
 The relevant outcomes of these performance comparisons are reported in Figures~\ref{figure:1}--\ref{figure:2} and in Table~\ref{table_Niter}, with a focus on both accuracy and scalability.
-More specifically, Figure~\ref{figure:1} provides insights on the accuracy of \textsc{mf}--\textsc{vb}, \textsc{pfm}--\textsc{vb} and \textsc{ep} in approximating key posterior functionals of interest at varying $p$, and for the three different settings of $\kappa$.
-These quantities include the posterior mean and variance of each $\beta_j$ for $j=1, \ldots, p$, along with predictive measures for the expected value of the response $\mathbb{E}[0 \cdot \Phi(-\bx^{\intercal}_{\textsc{new},i} \bbeta) +(\bx^{\intercal}_{\textsc{new},i} \bbeta)\Phi(\bx^{\intercal}_{\textsc{new},i} \bbeta)\mid \by]=\mathbb{E}[(\bx^{\intercal}_{\textsc{new},i} \bbeta)\Phi(\bx^{\intercal}_{\textsc{new},i} \bbeta)\mid \by]$ and the probability of a censoring event $\mathbb{E}[\Phi(-\bx^{\intercal}_{\textsc{new},i} \bbeta) \mid \by]$, both computed for $200$ test observations whose predictors are simulated as for the original training data.
-For such functionals, Figure~\ref{figure:1} displays medians and quartiles of the absolute differences between the corresponding Monte Carlo estimates under i.i.d.\ sampling from the exact posterior and the approximations provided by the three methods analyzed, at varying combinations of $\kappa$ and $p$.
-In the first two panels, the three quartiles are computed on the $p$ absolute differences associated with coefficients $\beta_1, \ldots, \beta_p$, whereas in the last two panels these measures are calculated on the $200$ absolute differences for the $i=1, \ldots, 200$ test units.
+In particular, Figure~\ref{figure:1} provides insights on the accuracy of MF-VB, PFM-VB and EP in approximating key posterior functionals of interest at varying $p$, and for the three different settings of $\kappa$.
+These quantities include the posterior mean and variance of each $\beta_j$ for $j=1, \ldots, p$, along with predictive measures for the expected value of the response $ \mathbb{E}[\phi(\bx^{\intercal}_{\textsc{new},i} \bbeta) + (\bx^{\intercal}_{\textsc{new},i} \bbeta)\Phi(\bx^{\intercal}_{\textsc{new},i} \bbeta)\mid \by]$ and the probability of the censoring event $\mathbb{E}[\Phi(-\bx^{\intercal}_{\textsc{new},i} \bbeta) \mid \by]$, both computed for $200$ test observations whose predictors are simulated as for the original training data.
+For such functionals, Figure~\ref{figure:1} displays the medians and quartiles of the absolute differences between the corresponding Monte Carlo estimates under i.i.d.\ sampling from the exact SUN posterior and the approximations provided by the three methods analyzed, for varying $\kappa$ and~$p$.
+In the first two panels, the three quartiles are computed on the $p$ absolute differences associated with coefficients $\beta_1, \ldots, \beta_p$, whereas in the last two panels these summaries are calculated on the $200$ absolute differences for the $200$ test units.
+For what concerns the initialization of the variational routines, we consider the default setting which sets to zero the elements of the vectors $\mathbbm{E}_{q(\bbeta, \bar{\bz}_{-c})}(\bmu_c)$ and $\mathbbm{E}_{q(\bar{\bz}_{-c})}(\bar{\bmu}_c)$ in Equations~\eqref{eq20} and~\eqref{eq21}, respectively, for all $c=1,\dots,C$.
+Analogously, in the case of EP we initialize the starting global approximation to the Gaussian density $l_0(\bbeta)=p(\bbeta \mid \bar{\by}_1)$, which corresponds to setting to zero the elements of the vectors $\br_{c}$ and matrices $\bQ_{c}$ in Equation~\eqref{eq25}, for all $c=1,\dots,C$.
+In the absence of additional information, these initializations provide a sensible choice, which proved effective in a large number of experiments.